ELELAB/cancermuts/docs/tutorial.md

     * `name` can be any string
     * `site` needs to be a HGVS-format protein variant specification, e.g.
      `p.Ala398Tyr`
-    * `genomic_mutations` HGVS-format single-nucleotide
-    substitution, preposed by hg19 or hg38 depending on the reference genome assembly (hg19/hg38).
+    * a new column, `genomic_mutations`, can optionally be added to annotate genomic mutations metadata corresponding to the protein mutation.
+For each mutation, we can specify one mor more space-separated single-nucleotide substitutions in the HGVS format, preposed by hg19 or hg38 depending on the reference genome assembly (hg19/hg38).
 For instance, `hg38,17:g.7673776G>A`.
-If there are multiple entries for the same mutation, seperate them with a space.
-    	* To add the information from 'genomic_mutations', it has to specified when adding mutations.
-See the examples below.
+    To actually use the information from the 'genomic_mutations' column, the `genomic_mutations` metadata should also be specified when calling `ManualAnnotation.add_mutations` See the examples below.

 * If we want to annotate a post-translational modification, then
     * `type` should be one of `ptm_phosphorylation`,